Skip to product information

 Regular price Sale price $23.95

-This book is a must read for anyone parenting, teaching or supporting teens, who wants to empower them to reach their potential.
-Written by a team of clinical psychologists, it leads you through tried and tested strategies to build strong relationships and improve communication with young people as they develop, learn and grow.
+The authors, who are clinical psychologists, lead you through tried and tested strategies to build strong relationships and improve communication with young people as they develop, learn and grow.

-In the book we learn that the 'teenage brain' is unique which gives us an incredible opportunity for change and development, but it is also a time when young people are particularly sensitive and potentially vulnerable .
-It guides you through ways to communicate effectively with teens without negatively affecting their self-esteem.
-There are plenty of tips about what to say, what not say and the best mindset to use with teens, day to day.
+Guiding you through ways to communicate effectively with teens without negatively affecting their self-esteem, the book has plenty of tips about what to say, what not say and the best mindset to use with teens, day to day.
+As your relationship with your teen improves, so does their wellbeing, and their amazing potential to succeed.

 • Published: Oct 21 2019